 The annual Competition is designed to support a range of large scale energy innovation projects in communities across the country.
 Run by Ofgem, network companies and their partners will compete for funding for the development and demonstration of new energy technologies that will help run energy network infrastructure in a smarter, cleaner and more flexible way.
 Recent examples include the OpenLV project, which enables open access to local network electricity demand data, and the H21 project, a nationwide project which aims to build an evidence-base on the conversion of gas distribution networks to transport low-carbon hydrogen.

 Proposals must provide a clear cost benefit to the public, cost benefits to the running of the networks, environmental benefits and demonstrate genuine innovation.
-They will need to fit with the priority areas or one of the possible cross-sector areas, such as whole system planning, set out in the Gas and Electricity Network Innovation Strategies published earlier this year.
+They will need to fit with the priority areas, set out in the Gas and Electricity Network Innovation Strategies or one of the possible cross-sector areas, such as whole system planning.

-Potential applicants can also find out more information about existing innovation projects and meet network operators to discuss potential projects at this year’s Low Carbon Network Innovation (LCNI) Conference, the UK’s largest smart grid conference, which takes place in Telford on 16-17 October.
+Potential applicants can also find out more information about existing innovation projects and meet network operators to discuss potential projects at this year’s Low Carbon Network Innovation (LCNI) Conference, the UK’s largest smart grid conference, which takes place in Glasgow on 30-31 October.

 David Smith, Chief Executive of Energy Networks Association says:

-The call for ideas opens on 3 September and closes on 26 October at 5pm.
-Applications can be made on Energy Networks Association’s Network Innovation Collaboration Portal.
+The call for ideas opens on 16 September and closes on 8 November at 5pm.
+Full details of the Call can be found on Energy Networks Association’s Network Innovation Collaboration Portal.

 Notes to editors